celestiaorg/CIPs/cips/cip-6.md

 This will now reject undecodable transactions.
 Decodable transactions will still have to pass the `AnteHandlers` before being accepted in a block so no further change is required.

 A mechanism to enforce a minimum fee is already in place in the `DeductFeeDecorator`.
-Currently, this is the validators locally set value sourced from their config.
-To switch to a network-wide value, we introduce a new `param.Subspace`, `minfee`, which solely consists of the global min gas price.
-If this is unpopulated, it will be set to the default value of `0.002utia` (which matches the current local min gas price).
-As a `param.Subspace`, this value can be modified via governance as can any other parameter.
+Currently, the decorator uses a  min gas price sourced from the validator's local config.
+To introduce a network-wide constraint on min gas price, we introduce a new `param.Subspace=minfee`, which contains the global min gas price.
+If the param is unpopulated, it defaults to `0.002utia` (which matches the current local min gas price).

 The `DeductFeeDecorator` antehandler will receive a new `ante.TxFeeChecker` function called `ValidateTxFee` which will have access to the same `param.Subspace`.
 For `CheckTx`, it will use the max of either the global min gas price or the local min gas price.
 For `PrepareProposal`, `ProcessProposal` and `DeliverTx` it will only check using the global min gas price and ignore the locally set min gas price.